yenidnya/one-boilerplate/README.md

 One Boilerplate is a react boilerplate that includes state management, code splitting, service architecture, and more.

+You can checkout [this](https://github.com/batuhanyndny/one-boilerplate/tree/old-redux-saga) branch for old redux-saga implementation

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With